MileHacker Logo

 Vacation Rentals

-• When traveling with a group or family, renting a vacation rental is a consideration.
+• When traveling as part of a group or family, renting a vacation rental is a factor to consider.

 • Rentals with a kitchen significantly cut food costs.